Killing Me Softly with His Song: Music video

 The accompanying music video for "Killing Me Softly", directed by Aswad Ayinde and based on Lauryn Hill's ideas, won an MTV Video Music Award for Best R&B Video.
 The video depicts the trio watching a movie in a cinema.
 It also features a cameo of Roberta Flack.

 Impact and legacy

-"Killing Me Softly" was hailed as one of the most essential hip hop songs in history by XXL.
+"Killing Me Softly" was hailed as one of the most essential hip-hop songs in history by XXL.
 In autumn 2008, VH1 placed it at No. 25 on their list of the "100 Greatest Hip Hop Songs".
 In 2021, Rolling Stone included it in their revised list of the 500 Greatest Songs of All Time.
 The song experienced a resurgence in popularity on the social networking app TikTok, during the early 2020s.
 Their version has been sampled by French Montana, Baby Keem, and Mariah Carey.
 In October 2023, Billboard ranked "Killing Me Softly" among the "500 Best Pop Songs of All Time".

 Bounty Killer remix

-Fugees recorded a dancehall version with Bounty Killer rapping, and Hill singing a rewritten chorus.
+The Fugees recorded a dancehall version with Bounty Killer rapping, and Hill singing a rewritten chorus.
 However, they did not receive permission to release it on The Score.